Cryptohawks8726/Aluminum-Private/README.md

 Other than that this is a normal flutter project and can run/hot reload/add packages as usual.
 Note that the dashboard will most likely be ran on windows; the linux and macos versions are mainly for development purposes.

-## Builder installers
+## Building installers

 Building installers and publishing them to GitHub releases is an easy way to get the app onto different laptops and will create start menu shortcuts automatically.

+First, build the project normally (`flutter build windows --release`).
 Installers are built using NSIS and the setup.nsi script in the repository root.
 The fastest way to downloaded NSIS is using winget: `winget install NSIS.NSIS`.
 Then, run the installed NSIS app and select "Compile NSI scripts", then open the setup.nsi file in this repository.
 An installer will be produced in the build directory.

 ## Getting Started